 While there are variations, recipients of this award typically present a rigorous course of study and a cumulative college GPA exceeding 3.0.

-Transfer students who enter St. Mary’s with an A.A. or A.S. degree, a GPA of 3.5 or better, and are members of Phi Theta Kappa or Honors Program may be eligible for additional amounts that will be reflected in the award amount included in their package.
+Transfer students who enter St. Mary’s College and are members of Phi Theta Kappa with a GPA of 3.25 or greater, or are a member of their College’s Honors Program with a GPA of 3.5 or greater will receive an Honors Scholarship of $1,000-$2,000 that will be reflected in the award amount included in their package.

 First-Year Excellence Scholarship

 The First-Year Excellence Scholarship is limited to students who did not receive a scholarship upon entrance and completed their first year of study with an outstanding GPA.

 These students will be considered on a competitive basis if they completed 32 or more credits during the first year at St. Mary’s and excelled academically.

 Designed to recognize and support high-achieving students from Baltimore City and funded through a combination of College and private funds, the Baltimore City Scholarship program offers eligible students the equivalent of a full-tuition scholarship, including merit and need-based funding, as part of their financial aid award.
 To be considered for the Baltimore City Scholarship program, students must apply to St. Mary’s College of Maryland, be offered admission, and complete a Free Application for Federal Student Aid (FAFSA).